raben2/ansible-role-nginx/README.md

 ```
 (For Ubuntu only) Allows you to use the official Nginx PPA instead of the system's package.
 You can set the version to `stable` or `development`.

-## ToDo
-* Add installation of nginx from source
-* add passenger upstream for gitlab installations

 ## Dependencies